juxstinrce/Reflected_SQLI_challenge/README.md

 # Reflected_SQL_injection
-Objectif:
+Goal:
-  - Devenir administrateur
+  - Become an administrator

-Étapes:
+Steps:
-  - Exploiter une XSS
+  - Exploit an XSS
-  - Exploiter une SQLi Reflected
+  - Exploit an SQLi Reflected
-  - Accéder au panel admin de manière à récupérer le mot de passe de validation
+  - Getting an access to the admin panel to retrieve the validation password

-# Utile
+# Usefull
-Je vous recommande les liens suivants avant de vous attaquer au challenge:
+I recommend the following links before starting the challenge:
   - https://portswigger.net/kb/issues/00200331_client-side-sql-injection-reflected-dom-based
   - https://sql.sh/
   - https://www.owasp.org/index.php/SQL_Injection

 # Configuration
-Étapes nécessaires afin de configurer le challenge correctement:
+Necessary steps to configure the challenge correctly:
-  - Veillez à bien changer les credentials de votre base de donnée présent de le fichier config/db.php
+  - Be sure to change the credentials of your current database in the `config/db.php` file
-  - Importez la base de donnée challenge.sql sur votre SGDB.
+  - Import `challenge.sql` into your favorite DBMS.
-  - Créer un système de bot (faisable via tâche CRON) qui visite le fichier bot/log.html toutes les minutes.
+  - Create a bot system (with PhantomJS or something else) that visits the `bot/log.html` file every minute.
-  - Le challenge est libre de droit, réutilisable et modifiable.
-N'hésitez pas à me faire parvenir vos modifications.
+  - The challenge is free of rights, reusable and modifiable.
+Feel free to send me your updates.

-# Architecture de la BDD
+# DB architecture
-Cette information est à divulguée d'une manière ou d'une autre (fichier index.php.bak ?) c'est pourquoi je la divulgue ici:
+This information needs to be divulged in a way (index.php.bak?), that's why I give it here:
-  - La base de donnée est consitutée d'une table "users"
+  - The database contains a table `users`
-  - La table "users" est constituée de 4 colonnes : "username", "password", "admin", "views"
+  - The `users` table contains 4 columns: `username`, `password`, `admin` and `views`
-  - Lors de l'inscription, la valeur 0 est assigné à la colonne "admin"
+  - When registering, 0 is assigned to the `admin` column

 # Creds
-Le front-end utilisé provient du site https://root-me.org (que je recommande).
+The front-end used comes from the site https://root-me.org (which I recommend).